protontypes/open-sustainable-technology/README.md

 - [sea-ice](https://github.com/vannizhang/sea-ice) - displays the monthly mean sea ice extent for the Arctic and Antarctic along with the historical median extent.

 ### Ocean and Climate
-- [MOM6](https://github.com/NOAA-GFDL/MOM6) - is a numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
+- [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
-- [MOM5](https://github.com/mom-ocean/MOM5) - is a numerical ocean model based on the hydrostatic primitive equations.
+- [MOM5](https://github.com/mom-ocean/MOM5) - A numerical ocean model based on the hydrostatic primitive equations.
 Development of the model is managed through this GitHub site.
 - [The Flexible Modeling System](https://github.com/NOAA-GFDL/FMS) - A software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.
 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - Employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer.
 - [CliFlo](https://github.com/ropensci/clifro) - Easily download and visualise climate data from New Zealand's National Climate Database.